Routine

 Key takeaways:

-• Using too much gel is the #1 mistake—it doesn't improve results and increases sensitivity
+• -Using too much gel is the #1 mistake - it does not improve results and increases sensitivity.

-• Overusing kits can damage enamel and cause permanent sensitivity
+• -Overusing kits can damage enamel and cause prolonged sensitivity.

-• Using on unsuitable teeth (crowns, veneers, damaged teeth) wastes time and money
+• -Using whitening on unsuitable teeth wastes time and can create colour mismatch.

 Share: